Beyond Zero-Allocation

 span[i] <- value * 2)

-// All processing happens on stack - no heap allocation
+// processing stays on the stack, no heap allocation

 span.Slice(0, min input.Length span.Length)

-Behind the scenes this same Clef application code draws from different platform-optimized implementations depending on the deployment target:
+The same Clef application code draws from different platform-specific implementations depending on the deployment target:

 // On Windows: Uses Microsoft's _alloca with stdcall convention